ivankp/root_tools/README.md

 flags block.
 The delimiter remains the same throughout the expression, but is determined anew for every expression.

-Delimiters need to be escaped with `\` to be inserted as literal characters.
+To be inserted as literal characters, delimiters need to be escaped with `\`.
 Only the delimiter in use needs to be escaped.
 The other characters from the set of possible delimiters are inserted literally.